-An annual progress report must be submitted to Minnesota Housing by the established due dates in the template Minnesota Housing provides.
+An Annual and Final Progress Report must be submitted to Minnesota Housing by the established due dates in the template provided by Minnesota Housing.
 These reports will include actual program results compared to objectives outlined in each Grant Contract Agreement's Program Summary.